 On one hand, because of the constraints of packing so much technology on such a small and affordable object.

-But, usually used in the outdoors and in motion which makes it hard for action cameras to keep a stable image.
+But, usually used outdoors and in motion which makes it hard for action cameras to keep a stable image.
 That’s particularly true in some sports and activities, like when you’re riding your dirt bike.

 Fortunately, a lot of the newer models cater to this with stabilization.
 An alternative is to add a gimbal accessory to combat the shakiness.